 What is Thunes?

-Thunes operates as a critical player in the cross-border payments sector, leveraging a proprietary global network of direct connections to local payment brands.
-This infrastructure enables an enhanced payment experience by bridging traditional financial systems with modern payment methods.
-The company facilitates instant money transfers and payment acceptance worldwide, serving both businesses and consumers.
-Its core mission is to connect disparate payment ecosystems, thereby improving efficiency and accessibility in global commerce.
+Thunes operates as a critical player in the cross-border payments arena, leveraging a proprietary global network of direct connections to local payment brands.
+This infrastructure enables an enhanced payment experience by bridging traditional financial systems with modern digital solutions, allowing businesses and consumers to conduct instant transactions worldwide, irrespective of payment method.
+The company's focus on interoperability and efficiency positions it as a key enabler for global commerce.

 How much funding has Thunes raised?